Our Team

 Program Director

 Melisa Rehrauer joined Friends of Foster Children in 2024 as the Program Director.
-Melisa has over 20 years’ experience working in the Child Welfare System and has extensive experience with the continuum of care.
+Melisa has over 20 years of experience working in the Child Welfare System and has extensive experience with the continuum of care.
 Melisa worked first as a family finder where she recruited and retained foster homes, she trained the families through a 12-week MAPP class, maintained their certification, supported the foster families, and placed children foster homes.
 She then became a case manager where she carried a large number of therapeutic foster children on her caseload.
 Melisa worked with reunification of children to their families, children stepping down from group home or residential treatment settings, permanent placement of adoption, aging out youth and teaching independent living skills.
 Melisa was promoted to Assistant Director where she developed two offices, supervised several workers, and oversaw the Bridges 2 Health program.

 Melisa holds a deep passion for youth aging out and making sure they have the tools needed to be successful.
 She is also a strong advocate for children to be reunited with their fathers when it is in their best interest.